Get to Know Our Clinical Psychologist

 My Story

 I came to clinical psychology after walking alongside my parents’ challenges in later life – and navigating some major turning points of my own.
 Along the way, I saw how outdated ideas about ageing and limiting life stories can hold people back.
-I wanted to change that narrative – after all, mid and later life can be a vibrant period of growth and opportunity, no longer seen as a crisis.
+I wanted to change that narrative – after all, approaching midlife and beyond can be a vibrant chapter of growth and opportunity, no longer seen as a crisis.

 That’s why I founded Upside Stories — an online psychology practice that stands for optimism, warmth, and authenticity, backed by research, with therapy that’s down-to-earth.